The Incredible Journey (film): Plot

 The next day, Longridge lets the animals into his yard for a run, and departs.
-Before Mrs. Oakes can arrive, Luath hears wild geese traveling home, and decides he wants to go home, too.
+Before Mrs. Oakes can arrive, Luath hears wild geese migrating home, and decides he wants to go home, too.
 He leaves the yard, and the other two follow.
 They intend to travel due west until they get there, not knowing how far it is.
 Mrs. Oakes and her husband Bert arrive, and assume that Longridge has taken the animals with him.

 The animals soon realize Bodger, due to his age, is a liability.
 Having no means of getting food from humans without getting caught, they continue to forge ahead, but Bodger eventually collapses.
 Tao goes off to hunt some birds, and Luath goes off in search of water.
-Two black bear cubs discover Bodger, but he does not respond to their play, so they decide to wrestle each other.
+Two American black bear cubs discover Bodger, but he does not respond to their play, so they decide to wrestle each other.
 The mother bear comes running at the noise, thinks Bodger has hurt her cubs, and tries to attack.
 Tao and Luath return and drive off the bear, and Bodger eats a bobwhite that Tao has killed for him, regaining his strength.

 The animals travel on, hunting as they go.
 They are forced to pass through the yard of a sawmill, where Bodger attempts to raid the cookhouse trash can, only to be shot at by the cook.
-Luath catches a rabbit, but Bodger and Tao discover an old hermit, Jeremy, who has dementia.
-Jeremy mistakes them for human guests, and tries to serve them food, but then distractedly eats it all himself.
+Luath catches a rabbit, but Bodger and Tao discover an eccentric old hermit, Jeremy, who tries to serve them food, but then distractedly eats it all himself.
 Later still, the two dogs swim across a river while Tao walks across on a beaver dam.
-It breaks, and Tao is washed miles downstream, where he is rescued by a little Finnish girl named Helvi.
-He hurries to catch up with the dogs, narrowly avoiding being eaten by a lynx on the way.
+It breaks, and Tao is washed miles downstream, where he is rescued by a little Finnish girl named Helvi, who nurses him to full health with her parents' help.
+He hurries to catch up with the dogs, taking shelter from a thunderstorm and narrowly avoiding being eaten by a lynx on the way.
+Luckily, a young hunter appears from the shadows and chases the lynx away.